AI-Augmented Intelligence

 ABK combines knowledge management, strategic intelligence, and institutional consulting to serve governments, regional organisations, development actors and international institutions working on island governance — with a particular focus on Small Island Developing States.
 Its three service lines — Knowledge Services, Intelligence, and Advisory — correspond to three moments in the journey from raw information to institutional action.

-Few advisors combine direct elected office experience, senior governance programme delivery across the Indian Ocean, and a dedicated knowledge intelligence practice for island worlds.
-ABK brings all three together.
+Few advisors combine direct elected office experience, senior governance programme delivery across the Indian Ocean, AI-powered knowledge tools, and a dedicated intelligence practice for island worlds.
+ABK brings all together.

 Senior Governance & Democracy Advisor · Founder, ABK